wbabik/Practical_Computing_Gentle_Intro/Class_05_Linux_shell_II/Class_5.md

 **Tip** Use sed and the symbolic representation of <kbd>Tab</kbd>: `\t`.
 Now, try to change all lowercase letters in the header (first line) of the resulting file to the corresponding uppercase letters.
 **Tip** You can use `.*` as the searched regular expression (to be replaced) and `\U&` as the "new text".
 Save the resulting file as `Ex_02_2_upper.csv`.
 This solution was found [here](https://stackoverflow.com/questions/22718518/sed-to-replace-lower-case-string-between-two-strings-to-upper-case).
-How to perform both steps in one command?
-Try it!

 [Return to the top](#working-in-linux-shell-ii)